 I hope this brief post is useful.
 I have just done two audits in Brazil and I cannot speak a word of Portuguese.
 The audits went well and I had the help of a local representative to assist me.

-If you want to see further information on the auditor training courses that we offer – please visit our web-site.
+If you want to see further information on the auditor training courses that we offer select some of the links in this article.
 Feel free to add your own comments and experiences to this post.